yuhaolan/dust_project/users/yuhao_lan/src/README.txt

 Functionality:
-	This function reads one grib2 file, and search the value in position of specific target longitude and latitude in all layers(call get_all_layers_data function).
+	This function reads one grib2 file, and searches the value in position of specific target longitude and latitude in all layers(call get_all_layers_data function).
-	Then it transfer the values in all layers to a row vector.
+	Then it transfers the values in all layers to a row vector.
 For example, if we have 2 pairs of longitude and latitude, we will have a 2-D array, each row is one instance.
 	After that, it insert target longitude, target latitude, actual longitude, actual latitude to the top of each row of this 2-D array

 Return: